steinann/RoAvatar-Renderer/README.md

         FLAGS.RIG_PATH = chrome.runtime.getURL("assets/")
     }
-    //if layered assets dont work set this to false (workers improve performance) FLAGS.USE_WORKERS = true
+    //if layered assets dont work set this to false (workers improve performance)
+    //or set FLAGS.GET_WORKER_FUNC to a working function, check source for example FLAGS.USE_WORKERS = true

 //setup RBXRenderer